wearearima/file-encoding-detection/README.md

 # Introduction

-This is a Spring Boot application to detect the encoding (or charset) of the uploaded file.
+This is a Spring Boot application to find out the encoding (or charset) of the uploaded file.

 # Requirements